nasa/nos3/README.md

 # Issues and Features
 Please report issues and request features on the GitHub tracking system - [NOS3 Issues](https://www.github.com/nasa/nos3/issues).

+## Contributions
+If you would like to contribute to the repository, please complete the [NOS3_Indv_CLA](./doc/NOS3_Indv_CLA.pdf) form and submit it to gsfc-softwarerequest@mail.nasa.gov with John.P.Lucas@nasa.gov copied.
+Next please create an issue capturing work to be done noting you intend to work it, a related branch, and submit a pull request when ready and we'll work to get it integrated.

 ## Support
 If this project interests you or if you have any questions, please feel free to contact any developer directly or email `support@nos3.org`.